German air force to transfer COVID patients as some hospitals overwhelmed | Business

 German air force to transfer COVID patients as some hospitals overwhelmed

-This will be the first time the air force uses planes fitted with up to six ICU beds - labelled "flying intensive care units" - to transfer COVID-19 patients within Germany.
-The detection of a new COVID-19 variant in South Africa added to concern over rising infection numbers, with acting Health Minister Jens Spahn saying the government would declare South Africa a "virus variant area" on Friday.
+This will be the first time the air force has used planes fitted with up to six ICU beds - labelled "flying intensive care units" - to transfer COVID-19 patients within Germany.
+The detection of a new COVID-19 variant in South Africa added to concern over rising infection numbers, with Spahn saying the government would declare South Africa a "virus variant area" on Friday.

 - Country: